conrad/blackjack/README.md

 #blackjack
-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project I completed with Rob Ing as a student at [Hack Reactor](http://hackreactor.com).
+We used Backbone.js, CoffeeScript, jQuery, and Underscore.
+For testing suites, we had Mocha.js and Chai.js